gruvw/portfolio/future_posts/2020-09-01-laser-gun-projected-target.md

 I chose to code this project in Python because it was the language that I knew the best.
 I ran the program on a [Raspberry Pi](https://www.raspberrypi.org/) to keep things compact and easy to set up.

-I knew that there was a lot of challenges about things that I had never done before, particularly video recognition.
+I knew that there was a lot of challenging things that I had never done before, particularly video recognition.
 I needed to be able to detect a laser shot on the wall with a camera while displaying feedbacks and the user interface on the wall with a projector.

 This is a little representation of the architecture I built: